 7. Election Web Site

-7.1 Under the supervision of the Returning Officer, an electronic voting system will be used to provide information to voters and to operate as a ‘virtual polling booth’ accessible via the web.
+7.1 Under the supervision of the Returning Officer, an electronic nomination and voting system will be used to provide information to nominators and voters and to operate as a ‘virtual polling booth’ accessible via the web.

 7.2 The Returning Officer will be responsible for authorising all information relating to the election that is to be posted on the web site or emailed to voters, including the nomination form, the closing date for nominations, the names of candidates, the statements of candidates, and voting instructions.

-8.2 The Returning Officer will request that an electronic electoral roll for the relevant electorate be generated from the Human Resources System and Student Information System, together with an email address for each individual on the electoral roll.
+8.2 The Returning Officer will request that an electronic electoral roll for the relevant electorate be generated from the staff records system and student information system, together with an email address for each individual on the electoral roll.
+The information provided by the staff records system and student information system is deemed to be correct, notwithstanding any errors or omissions.

-8.3 The Returning Officer will, not less than twenty-one calendar days before any election, notify each member of the relevant electorate of the election and invite nominations, normally by way of an email notification to all members of the electorate.
+8.3 The Returning Officer will, not less than twenty-one calendar days before the appointed day, notify each member of the relevant electorate of the election and invite nominations, normally by way of an email notification to all members of the electorate.

 8.4 Nominations for election will be lodged with the Returning Officer by a time to be specified by the Returning Officer which will be no less than 14 days after members of the electorate are notified of the election.
-Each nomination must be in writing from an eligible member of the relevant electorate giving his or her signed consent to the nomination.
+Each nomination will be submitted using the electronic form provided, and must be accompanied by the Fit and Proper Person declaration form provided.
+A candidate who fails to submit or properly or accurately complete the electronic form or Fit and Proper Person form may be deemed to be ineligible by the Returning Officer whose decision will be final

 - a ballot form;